-ANXIETY THERAPY IN EDMONTON
+PROFESSIONAL PSYCHOLOGISTS FOR ANXIETY THERAPY IN EDMONTON

 Anxiety Therapy in Edmonton

 When facing personal challenges, you may feel alone, overwhelmed, and hopeless.
 Anxiety disorders are the most prevalent mental disorders among Canadians, so you are not alone.
-At times it can feel like anxiety is controlling your life, preventing you from meeting with your friends, attending events, finishing work tasks, and feeling like yourself.
-Maybe you've tried deep breathing and meditation, but nothing works, and changes don't last.
-Don't sweat it - you've come to the right place!
+At times it can feel like anxiety is controlling your life, preventing you from meeting with your friends, attending events, finishing work tasks, or feeling like yourself.
+Maybe you’ve tried deep breathing and meditation, but nothing works, and changes don’t last.
+Don’t sweat it – you’ve come to the right place!

-- Generalized Anxiety Disorder
+- Generalized Anxiety Disorder (GAD)

-- Panic Attacks
+- Panic Attacks and Panic Disorder

-- Phobias
+- Phobias (e.g., heights, flying, needles)

 - Separation Anxiety

-- Social/Performance Anxiety
+- Health Anxiety (Illness-related worry)

-- Worry
+- Self-Doubt

 What is Anxiety?